dadurka/number-to-words-lt/README.md

 Cardinal, ordinal and definite ordinal forms supported.

-Number can be any size integer (0 to max long), positive or negative.
+Number can be any size (0 to max long), positive or negative.

-Financial relevance respected by option - casual Lithuanian omits "vienas"(one) with hundreds, thousands etc., but this may not be acceptable in the financial context.
+Financial relevance respected by option.
+Casual Lithuanian omits "vienas"(one) with hundreds, thousands etc., but this may not be acceptable in the financial context.

-The package can help you automatically generate Lithuanian text with numbers (speech synthesis, counters, orders, invoices etc.).?
+The package can help you automatically generate Lithuanian text with numbers (speech synthesis, counters, orders, invoices etc.).

 Pure __Java__.
 No non-standard imports.